kseniashilova/Fuzzy-Modeling/README.md

 In fact, the relative error is measured in percentage terms.
 Then it is mandatory to define all linguistic terms corresponding to the linguistic variables on the segment from 0% to 300% (the relative error).
 To make a reasonable assumptions, we put that
-* {the similarity is extremely high} has the core of 0.1 and the support from
+* {the similarity is extremely high} has the core of 0 and the support from 0 to 0.2
-* {the similarity is very high} has the core of 0.3 and the support from
+* {the similarity is very high} has the core of 0.2 and the support from 0.1 to 0.
 * {the similarity is high} has the core of 0.4 and the support from
 * {the similarity is medium} has the core of 0.5 and the support from
 * {the similarity is low} has the core of 0.6 and the support from